 - 1. Slide the display assembly at an angle, and place the display assembly on the palm-rest and keyboard assembly. - 2.
-Replace the four screws (M2x3.5) that secure the display hinge to the palm-rest and keyboard assembly. - 3.
-Replace the two screws (M2.5x5) that secure the display hinge to the palm-rest and keyboard assembly. - 4.
-Route the display cable through the slot on the palm-rest and keyboard assembly. - 5.
-Slide the display cable into the connector on the system board and close the latch to secure the cable. - 6.
+Replace the two screws (M2.5x5) that secure the left-display hinge to the palm-rest and keyboard assembly. - 3.
+Replace the three screws (M2.5x5) that secure the right-display hinge to the palm-rest and keyboard assembly. - 4.
+Connect the display-cable connector to the system board and close the latch to secure the cable. - 5.
 Adhere the tape that secures the display cable to the system board.